• Skip to primary navigation

 What Texture Should Pan-Seared Carrots Be?

-The carrots should be tender with a little "bite" to them and have a beautiful golden blister from the pan-sear.
-Above all, they should be easy to cut using a knife and fork (or just a fork).
-For softer carrots, cover them with a lid after they've cooked the full 10 minutes and have been seared on both sides.
+For softer carrots, cover them with a lid after they've cooked for the full 10 minutes and have been seared on both sides.
 Reduce the heat to low and cook for 5 additional minutes.
-We prefer carrots to have a little "bite" to them, but make them how you and your family will enjoy them best.
+We prefer carrots to have a little "bite" to them, but make them however you and your family will enjoy them best.

 crispy golden chicken filets on a platter in the sunlight